Hugo Chiarella

 Hugo Chiarella is an Australian writer and actor best known for his work in musical theatre.

+Early life and education

-Chiarella grew up in Sydney, Australia and trained in musical theatre at the Victorian College of the Arts.
+Chiarella grew up in Sydney, and trained in musical theatre at the Victorian College of the Arts (VCA) in Melbourne.

 Writing

 DreamSong

 While at university at the VCA, Chiarella began collaborating with fellow student, Robert Tripolino, on the musical DreamSong.
 He wrote the book and lyrics and Tripolino composed the music.
-DreamSong is a musical satire about an evangelical megachurch that stage the second coming of Christ and market him as a Christian pop star.
+DreamSong is a musical satire about an evangelical megachurch that stages the second coming of Christ and markets him as a Christian pop star.
 Meanwhile, the actual second coming of Christ occurs.

 The VCA agreed to support the development of the musical and staged a full production in 2011 directed by Michael Gurr.
-The show was selected as part of the Carnegie 19 New Music Theatre programme at Arts Centre Melbourne, where the show went through an workshop followed by a four night showcase featuring John O'May, Sheridan Harbridge, Nick Christo, Sam Ludeman, Stefanie Jones, Nelson Gardner, Briallen Clarke and Simon Wilton, once again directed by Michael Gurr.
+The show was selected as part of the Carnegie 19 New Music Theatre programme at Arts Centre Melbourne, where the show went through a workshop followed by a four-night showcase featuring John O'May, Sheridan Harbridge, Nick Christo, Sam Ludeman, Stefanie Jones, Nelson Gardner, Briallen Clarke, and Simon Wilton, once again directed by Gurr.

-DreamSong then received a full production at Theatre Works in 2014 directed by Dean Bryant and starring Ben Prendergast, Chelsea Gibb, Brent Hill, Connor Crawford, Emily Langridge, Mike McLeish, Alana Tranter and Evan Lever as part of the Melbourne International Comedy Festival.
+DreamSong then received a full production at Theatre Works in 2014 directed by Dean Bryant and starring Ben Prendergast, Chelsea Gibb, Brent Hill, Connor Crawford, Emily Langridge, Mike McLeish, Alana Tranter, and Evan Lever, as part of the Melbourne International Comedy Festival.
 Despite its controversial subject matter, the show received mostly positive reviews.
 Cameron Woodhead wrote in The Age, "Viable new musicals don't come along every day.
 Dreamsong isn't perfect, but this satire on the far-right Christian lobby has more hits than misses...
 Music and action are seamlessly intertwined, and Dreamsong has an engaging storyline, brought to life with dynamic acting, vocals and choreography.
 The humour can be bleak (there are songs picketing gay funerals and abortion clinics), but the acid satire works well against the natural comic brio of Hill's shambolic, scaredy-cat Jesus".

 DreamSong was revived in 2019 by EbbFlow Theatre Company in Melbourne with a production directed by Lauren McKenna at The Alex Theatre, St Kilda, featuring Nelson Gardner, Annie Aitken, Olivia Charalambous, Nicola Bowman, Maxwell Simon, Bailey Dunnage, Kate Schmidli, Samuel Skuthorp, Luisa Scrofani, and Tayla Muir.
 The production featured musical direction by Maverick Newman and choreography by Maddison Lee.